mantidproject/mantid/docs/source/release/v6.0.0/muon.rst

 - A bug has been fixed where changing rebin wouldn't update the plot in the GUI.
 - A bug has been fixed where the plot would update incorrectly when changing plot raw and plot difference.
 - A bug has been fixed where pressing autoscale y without any data loaded would cause a crash.
+- A bug has been fixed where autoscale y would not calculate the y limits correctly.

 ALC
 ---